 The use of physical intervention will be based on the risk assessment made by staff in each individual circumstance, and factors that need to be taken into account include:

 The environment in which the situation is taking place

 The number and vulnerability of people nearby

 The ability to remove other children/people from the immediate environment

 Whether or not alternative strategies are appropriate in the individual circumstances.

-The school currently has 2 members of staff trained in Managing Actual and Potential Aggression (MAPA) who will be called as the first response, however, all teachers and support staff (LSP 3) have been authorised by the Principal to use physical restraint only when the risks involved in doing so are outweighed by the risks in NOT using restraint.
+The school has members of staff trained in Managing Actual and Potential Aggression (MAPA) who will be called as the first response, however, all teachers and support staff have been authorised by the Exec Principal to use physical restraint only when the risks involved in doing so are outweighed by the risks in NOT using restraint.

 Should a member of staff find him/herself alone with the child, they should seek assistance before implementing a restrictive intervention.